mdeinum/mdeinum.github.io/_posts/2018-07-04-PropertySource-with-yaml-files.md

   bar: baz
 ```

-Now that there is `PropertySourceFactory` that can load YAML an `@PropertySource` annotation that will use this `PropertySourceFactory` can be added to the configuration.
+The `@PropertySource` annotation has a `factory` attribute.
+This is the attribute used to specify which `PropertySourceFactory` to use.
+Here we give it the value `YamlPropertySourceFactory.class`.
+The value attribute contains the name of the YAML resource to load.

 ```java
 package biz.deinum.blog.yaml;